matthewdunbar/ruby-kafka/README.md

 producer.deliver_messages
 ```

 `#produce` will buffer the message in the producer but will _not_ actually send it to the Kafka cluster.
 Buffered messages are only delivered to the Kafka cluster once `#deliver_messages` is called.
 Since messages may be destined for different partitions, this could involve writing to more than one Kafka broker.
-Note that a failure to send all buffered messages after the configured number of retries will result in `Kafka::DeliveryFailed` being raised.
+Note that a failure to send all buffered messages after the configured number of retries will result in `KafkaLegacy::DeliveryFailed` being raised.
 This can be rescued and ignored; the messages will be kept in the buffer until the next attempt.

-Read the docs for [Kafka::Producer](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Producer) for more details.
+Read the docs for [KafkaLegacy::Producer](http://www.rubydoc.info/gems/ruby-kafka/Kafka/Producer) for more details.

 #### Asynchronously Producing Messages